sofyaani/givetweeteratry/README.md

 ## Next steps

-Modify `routes/index.js` (and use view templates if desired) to make your own HTML output based on the time.
+Modify `routes/index.js` to make your own HTML output based on the time.

+Put HTML templates in the `views` folder.
+These can include embedded variables passed from your router.
+(Technically the templates use the Moustache templating syntax for the embedded variables.)

+Put static files such as images in the `public` folder.
+These will be served without any processing.